sunsided/os/DIARY.md

 # Developer Diary

+## 2025-11-02

+Found [Task](https://taskfile.dev/) today and migrated from `Justfile` to `Taskfile.yaml`.
+It's a bit of a paradigm shift but the added complexity made release builds significantly easier (although I still not _entirely_ happy with it).
+It's good to see that the framebuffer pixel pokes are not entirely slow under a proper build.

+I also started with the initial userspace code logic yesterday.
+The idea is to use a CPIO "initramfs" style filesystem.
+UEFI could load it into RAM and map it, then hand it over to the kernel.
+This way I can get my first userspace code to load without having to implement a full-blown filesystem driver.
+To that I decided I'd go with classic FAT16 first, read-only to begin with, but there's still a _long_ way until I get there.
+The first idea is to mimic user code as a function in the Kernel itself - doesn't matter where the code came from, after all - and then implement very basic INT 80h style context switching.
+With an extremely basic initial syscall for poking into the QEMU debug port and returning some numerical value I can try to set up a very first task.
+Preempting would then be next.

 ## 2025-10-31

 ... and touching the Virtual Memory again, this time to add PAT (Page Attribute Table) bits